Unaudited Half-Yearly Financial Report

 | Valuation at 30 June 2023

-Investment holding gains in the Income Statement include the deferred consideration debtor increase of £2,461,000.
-The debtor movement reflects the recognition of amounts receivable in respect of Mowgli Street Food Group Limited (£1,647,000) and Datapath Group Limited (£1,167,000), offset by an FX movement in respect of Codeplay Software Limited (£42,000) and provisions made against balances in respect of Mologic Ltd. (£241,000) and FFX Group Limited (£70,000).
-Post-period end, £824,000 of deferred consideration was received in relation to Mowgli Street Food Group Limited.
+Investment holding gains in the Income Statement include the deferred consideration debtor increase of £2,173,000.
+The debtor movement reflects the recognition of amounts receivable in respect of Datapath Group Limited (£2,333,000), offset by an FX movement in respect of Codeplay Software Limited (£19,000) and provisions made against balances in respect of Mologic Ltd. (£105,000) and FFX Group Limited (£36,000).

 No Director has an interest in any contract to which the Company is a party other than their appointment and payment as Directors.